Aimee Bernard, PhD

 Sonia C. Flores, PhD

-Dr. Flores is currently a Professor in the Department of Medicine, Division of Pulmonary Sciences and Critical Care Medicine.
-She has been a faculty member at CU Anschutz for 30 years.
-During this time, she taught the carbohydrate metabolism section to medical students and nucleic acid metabolism to dental students.
-In addition to her research on pulmonary vascular remodeling in HIV, she has developed several research education programs funded by NIH.
-These include the NHLBI-funded GEMS program (Graduate Experiences for Multicultural Students) which was just competitively renewed for 5 more years and the Colorado PRIDE program focused on Impact of Ancestry and Gender on omics of lung diseases.
-In addition, she is a PI on the NIGMS-funded MARC*USTAR program directed by Dr. Rich Allen at the Denver campus.
+Dr. Sonia Flores is a Professor in the Department of Medicine, Division of Pulmonary Sciences and Critical Care Medicine.
+In addition to her research on pulmonary vascular remodeling in HIV, she developed several research education programs funded by NIH, including the NHLBI-funded GEMS program (Graduate Experiences for Multicultural Students) and the Colorado PRIDE program focused on Impact of Ancestry and Gender on omics of lung diseases.
+In addition, she is a PI on the NIGMS-funded MARC*USTAR program at the Denver campus.
 In 2016, she was appointed as Vice Chair of Diversity and Justice where she has focused on implicit bias and microaggression training of faculty, staff and trainees.

 Erin Golden, PhD